httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 connection.

-Because of the risk of server confusion about individual requests' schemes (see {{confuse}}), clients MUST NOT mix "https" and "http" requests on the same connection unless the http-opportunistic response's origin object {{well-known}} has a "mixed-scheme" member whose value is "true".
+Because of the risk of server confusion about individual requests' schemes (see {{confuse}}), clients MUST NOT send `http` requests on a connection that has previously been used for `https` requests, unless the http-opportunistic origin object {{well-known}} fetched over that connection has a "mixed-scheme" member whose value is "true".

 # The "http-opportunistic" well-known URI {#well-known}